Environmental Management

 Management System

-In 2024, employees company-wide completed more than 4,529 hours of environmental training, focusing on job specific environmental awareness, hazardous material management, spill response, and reporting.
+In 2025, employees companywide completed more than 4,616 hours of environmental training, focusing on job specific environmental awareness, hazardous material management, spill response, and reporting.

-The EMS program is benchmarked against ISO-14001:2015 and is complemented by Canada’s Towards Sustainable Mining (TSM) initiative.
+The EMS program is benchmarked against ISO-14001:2015.
 We conduct an annual internal audit of the EMS at each site, as well as an external audit every three years.

 “[Hecla’s] first-class approach serves today—and will continue to serve in the future—as a classic example of how modern mine reclamation can and should be done.”